Company Culture Quotes: 27 Experts Offer Their Advice

 “Our expansion from Chicago to New York and the East Coast, and then to the U.K. and beyond, has come with its challenges and opportunities.
 There are the standard challenges of working across multiple time zones and understanding cultural differences, both with our sister companies and clients.
 We’ve worked hard to build a culture of openness and knowledge sharing to break down any barriers and silos so that we can work closer together to solve our client’s problems.”

 SpotMe boosts engagement for events, virtual and hybrid meetings and long term engagement efforts as an enterprise technology and service provider.
-We asked Daniel Lotyczuk, SpotMe’s Global Program Manager:
+We asked Daniel Lotyczuk, Global Program Manager at SpotMe:

 How do you keep team members inspired and engaged?